Low Carbon Fishing Fleet Fellowship

 Cultivating grassroots leadership through state-level organizing

-The Fishery Friendly Climate Action Campaign is offering a set of state-specific fellowship opportunities to emerging leaders in the commercial fishing industry.
+The Fishery Friendly Climate Action Campaign is offering a set of state-specific fellowship opportunities to emerging leaders in the New England commercial fishing industry.

 These fellowships aim to develop fellows' capacities in community-based peer leadership and fishing vessel energy innovation and policy.
-Fellows will take the knowledge already compiled through the Fishery Friendly Climate Action Campaign’s Transition to a Low Carbon Fishing Fleet project and turn it into forward movement by producing actionable roadmaps for advancing fishing community-led visions of a low carbon fishing fleet within their states.
+Fellows will take the knowledge already compiled through the Fishery Friendly Climate Action Campaign’s Transition to a Low Carbon Fishing Fleet project and turn it into forward movement by producing action agendas for advancing fishing community-led visions of a low carbon fishing fleet within their states and fleets.

 The Opportunity

 Fellows will work both independently and collaboratively to turn knowledge and relationships into action and power, while developing their skills as community leaders.
-Through this one-time opportunity, each fellow will:
+Each fellow will:

-Master the issues by deepening their knowledge and practice of technological and policy pathways to a low-carbon fishing fleet.
+1. Master the issues by deepening their knowledge of technological and policy pathways to a low-carbon fishing fleet.

-Organize local fishermen to produce a state-level roadmap outlining strategies for innovation, investment, and policy change to support a locally led transition to a low carbon fishing fleet (supported by a stipend).
+3. Organize their peers in their local fishing industry to produce a state-level or fleet-level action agendas outlining strategies for innovation, investment, and policy change to support a locally led transition to a low carbon fishing fleet (supported by a stipend).

 Fellowship Commitments